zlatsic/ruly/docs/usage.rst

 Rule's antecedent is a logical expression that, if evaluated to true, signifies that rule should fire during evaluation.
-The consequent represents which value will be added to a variable if the rule fires, represented as a standard :class:dict.
+The consequent represents which value will be added to a variable if the rule fires, represented as a standard dictionary.
 The dictionary can be interpreted as the key-value pairs as the part of the state affected by the firing rule.

 Conditions